folio-org/okapi/doc/guide.md

 Now we need to inform the proxy that we have a sample module that can be enabled for tenants.
-The proxy is interested in the service identifier (srvcId), so we pass "sample-module" to it.
+The proxy is interested in the service identifier (srvcId), so we pass "sample" to it.

 ```
 cat > /tmp/sampleproxy.json <<END
   {
-    "id" : "sample-module",
+    "id" : "sample",
     "name" : "okapi sample module",
     "provides" : [ {
       "id" : "sample",